| ||Structural verification of payloads and system hardware for human rated vehicles|

 - Hand or spreadsheet calculations for post-processing and derivation of margins of safety.

-As mentioned above, the transient loads used in the structural verification of STS and ISS payloads are evolving during the whole process.
-We have already described the design limit loads used for the structural design of the payload.
-Further in the development process of the payload, the payload mathematical models (not necessarily validated yet) are submitted to the launcher authority to perform system level analyses.
-New transient loads, affecting the payload, are calculated from the system level analysis performed by the launcher authority and called Design Coupled Loads Analysis (DCLA).
-A comparison between the initial design limit loads and the DCLA loads must be performed and, if the DCLA values exceed the limit loads, the payload design must be checked against the new loads.
-This check will decide on possible changes of the payload structural design.
+As mentioned above, the transient loads used in the structural verification of ISS payloads and system hardware are evolving during the whole process.
+We have already described the design limit loads used for the structural design.
+Further in the development process of the hardware, the mathematical models (not necessarily validated yet) of hard-mounted cargoes are submitted to the launcher authority to perform system level analyses.
+New transient loads are calculated from the system level analysis performed by the launcher authority and called Design Coupled Loads Analysis (DCLA).
+A comparison between the initial design limit loads and the DCLA loads must be performed and, if the DCLA values exceed the limit loads, the design must be checked against the new loads.
+This check will decide on possible changes of the structural design.
+Usually, only mass properties of the hardware have to be delivered to launcher authorities for cargoes launched inside transport bags (soft-mounted configuration).

-Once the payloads models are validated by test and the launcher configuration (including the payload carrier) is known and frozen, the last system level analysis is performed by the launcher authority.
+Once the hardware models are validated by test and the launcher configuration (including the cargo carrier) is known and frozen, the last system level analysis is performed by the launcher authority.
 This time is named Verification Coupled Loads Analysis (VCLA or VLA).
-It provides the final transient flight loads that, again, must be compared with the payload design limit loads.
-This is the last step of the payload verification process and is normally followed, once other mechanical disciplines like fracture control are cleared, by the formal certification of the payload to fly on board the STS and being operated on board the ISS.
+It provides the final transient flight loads that, again, must be compared with the used design limit loads.
+This is the last step of the structural verification process and is normally followed, once other mechanical disciplines like fracture control are cleared, by the formal certification of the payload to fly on board the launch vehicle and being operated on board the ISS.

-The whole payload verification process is summarized in the figure below.
+The whole structural verification process is summarized in the figure below.

 Payload verification process